Peyronie’s disease: What and Why?

 • Interferon: This is a type of protein that appears to disrupt the production of fibrous tissue and help break it down

 • Collagenase: This medicine has been approved for use in adult men with moderate to severe curvatures.
-This medicine breaks down the buildup of collagen which is responsible for penile curvature.
-This is most effective medicine reported so far
+This medicine breaks down the buildup of collagen responsible for penile curvature.
+This is the most effective medicine reported so far.

-• Incision or excision and grafting: With this type of surgery, the surgeon makes one or more cuts in the scar tissue and removes them followed by a grafting with the healthy tissues.
-This procedure is generally used in cases of more severe curvature or deformity
+• Incision or excision and grafting: With this type of surgery, the surgeon removes one or more cuts in the scar tissue and graves the healthy tissues.
+This procedure is generally used in cases of more severe curvature or deformity.

 Understand partner supremacy

-Peyronie’s disease undoubtedly influences the sexual life negatively.
-It can be generate anxiety and create stress between you and your sexual partner therefore don’t be shy or feel ashamed talking to your partner about your problems.
-Let your partner know how you feel about this deformity and you understand your ability and liability to have sex but make her understand that how much is your life and your psyche getting affected with this disease.
-Talk to her about how the two of you can preserve sexual and physical intimacy and in case of any psychological fluctuations talk to a mental health provider who specializes in family relations and sexual matters.
+Peyronie’s disease undoubtedly influences sexual life negatively.
+It can generate anxiety and create stress between you and your sexual partner; therefore, don’t be shy or feel ashamed talking to your partner about your problems.
+Let your partner know how you feel about this deformity.
+Make her understand how much your life and your psyche are affected by this disease.
+Talk to her about how the two of you can preserve sexual and physical intimacy, and in case of any psychological fluctuations, talk to a mental health provider who specializes in family relations and sexual matters.

 The following two tabs change content below.